MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/sdk/xamarin/index.md

 ### Adding the SDK
 {: #adding-the-sdk }
-1. The {{ site.data.keys.product_adj }} Native SDK is provided via Nuget Gallery/Repoitory .
+1. The {{ site.data.keys.product_adj }} Native SDK is provided via Nuget Gallery/Repository .
 2. To import MobileFirst packages, use the NuGet package manager.
 NuGet is the package manager for the Microsoft development platform, including .NET.
 The NuGet client tools provide the ability to produce and use packages.
 The NuGet Gallery is the central package repository used by all package authors and users.
-Right click on the Packages directory -> Add packages -> In the search option, search for “IBM MobileFirst Platform”.
-Choose IBM.MobileFirstPlatformFoundation .
+Right click on the Packages directory, select Add packages and in the search option, search for *IBM MobileFirst Platform*.
+Choose **IBM.MobileFirstPlatformFoundation**.
 ![Adding sdk from nuget.org]({{site.baseurl}}/assets/xamarin-tutorials/add-package1.png)
-3. Click Add packages .
+3. Click Add packages.
 This action installs the Mobile Foundation Native SDK and its dependencies.
 ![Adding sdk from nuget.org]({{site.baseurl}}/assets/xamarin-tutorials/add-package2.png)